OUR TEAM

 SMALL ACRES FARM

-Chris, a founding member of Twin Sisters Markets, has been an integral part of the organization both behind-the-scenes and as an East County farmer member.An energy resource specialists by trade, Chris and his partner also operate Small Acres, their 5-acre, certified organic farm, which provides fresh fruits, veggies, and ferments to the markets.
+Chris, a founding member of Twin Sisters Mobile Market, has been an integral part of the organization both behind-the-scenes and as an East County farmer member.An energy resource specialists by trade, Chris and his partner also operate Small Acres, their 5-acre, certified Organic farm, which provides fresh fruits, veggies, and ferments to the markets.

-Chris uses his passion for data collection and his spreadsheet skills to keep track of market finances and inventory, and you can find him working the markets every summer.
+Chris uses his passion for data collection and his spreadsheet skills to keep track of market finances and inventory.